doandangkhoa/learning_notes/labs/blue_team_labs/the_planets_prestige/the_planets_prestige.md

 ## 03. What is the filetype of the received attachment which helped to continue the investigation?
 ![alt text](image-3.png)

 I decode the content from base64 and convert it to hexadicimal code.
-I notice in first 4 bytes (it's specified as a file format)
+I notice in first 4 couple-bytes (it's specified as a file format)

 ![alt text](image-4.png)